Shanmukha21/Log-Analyzer/README.md

 ### 1. Root Directory
 - **`log_analysis.ipynb`**: A Jupyter Notebook showcasing the process of analyzing log files step-by-step.
 Ideal for interactive exploration.
 - **`log_analysis.py`**: A standalone Python script that performs log analysis.
 Use this script for automated or large-scale analysis.
-- **`log_analysis_results.csv`**: The output of the log analysis, is saved as a CSV file.
+- **`log_analysis_results.csv`**: The log analysis output is saved as a CSV file.
 It includes processed insights from the sample log file.
 - **`sample.log`**: A sample log file used for demonstration and testing the analysis scripts.

 ### 2. Streamlit_APP Directory